Position: Head Coach

 The ladies first season ended with a spot in the NCAA Tournament, the only first-year program to reach the NCAAs in 2014.
 The ladies then finished 20th at the NCAA National Tournament of 2017, just their fourth year of existence.
-The Clemson won have gone to the NCAA Tournament four of their first five years.
+The Clemson women have gone to the NCAA Tournament five of their first six years.

 Penley has been a model of consistency since he became head coach in the fall of 1983.
-All 35 of his previous Tiger teams have been selected for the NCAA Tournament, including 28 that have advanced to the national tournament.
+All 36 of his Tiger teams have been selected for the NCAA Tournament, including 29 that have advanced to the national tournament.

 Clemson has posted 25 top 25 finishes, 23 top 20 finishes, 19 top 15 finishes, 12 top 10s and eight top five finishes at the NCAA Championships during his tenure.
 That includes a streak of seven straight top 10s from 1997-2003, the first Clemson athletic program to do that since the men’s tennis program had seven straight between 1980-86.
 His 25 top 25 seasons and 23 top 20 seasons are a record for any coach in any sport in Clemson history.
 He had a streak of 19 straight top 25 finishes between 1986 and 2004, also a record for any Clemson coach in any sport.

 Penley’s Tigers also won the ACC Championship and the NCAA East Regional title in 2003, making Clemson the first program in NCAA history to win its conference, regional and national championship in the same year.
-Clemson won six team titles for the academic year and ranked number-one in the nation by Golfweek/Sagarin and the Golf Coach’s Association for the entire season.
+It has been done just once since.
+Clemson won six team titles for the 2002-03 academic year and ranked number-one in the nation by Golfweek/Sagarin and the Golf Coach’s Association for the entire season.